scizzorz/slag/README.md

 ## Streams

 Each source repository is used as a different "stream" of posts.
-Slag generates a "post" from each commit in the stream repositories.
+Slag generates a "post" from each commit in the stream repositories, except those that having a leading `!` in their commit message.
 A chronologically descending list of posts is generated for each individual stream as well as a single combined list of all streams.

 Each post pulls its author, timestamp, URL slug, title, and body from the commit information.
 The first line of the commit message is used as the post